Roland Duchâtelet: Business

-Duchâtelet is the main shareholder of two football clubs: FC Carl Zeiss Jena (Germany, D4), and Újpest FC (Hungary, D1).
-He previously owned Standard Liège which he sold in early 2015, Sint-Truidense, which he sold in 2017, AD Alcorcón, which he sold in 2019, and Charlton Athletic, which he sold in 2020.
+Duchâtelet used to own a group of football clubs, but remains as the main shareholder of only one presently: Carl Zeiss Jena (Germany, D4).
+He previously owned Standard Liège which he sold in early 2015, Sint-Truidense, which he sold in 2017, Alcorcón, which he sold in 2019, Charlton Athletic, which he sold in 2020, and Újpest, sold in 2024.
+He retained ownership of Charlton Athletic's stadium, The Valley, and training ground.

-In March 2016 Roland Duchâtelet made headlines after a statement appeared on the Charlton Athletic website in which some of the club's fans were accused of wanting the club to fail.
+In March 2016, Duchâtelet made headlines after a statement appeared on the Charlton Athletic website in which some of the club's fans were accused of wanting the club to fail.
 In the aftermath of this statement, Charlton's newly appointed head of communications resigned from her position.
 The Championship side was then relegated to League One on 19 April 2016.
-His controversial ownership has been met with widespread protests from Charlton supporters, who have formed the Coalition Against Roland Duchâtelet (CARD) and Women Against the Regime (WAR).
+His ownership was met with widespread protests from Charlton supporters, who formed the Coalition Against Roland Duchâtelet (CARD) and Women Against the Regime (WAR).
 Similar protests from supporters of Standard Liège resulted in Duchâtelet selling the Belgian side.